ldstep/ldstephensnet/content/notes.md

 ---

+June 20, 2025, at 2:17:26 PM

+This morning, I encountered a few issues with the iPadOS 26 beta.
+Consequently, I had to switch to my MacBook to complete the project I was working on.
+I don’t blame the iPad; it’s just a beta.

+---

 June 15, 2025 at 02:32:24 PM

 I’m contemplating living on my iPad throughout the iPadOS 26 beta period.
 Once the public release is available, I’ll make a decision about how the iPad will integrate into my computing lifestyle.